-\Undertake daily on-site and off-site inspection, where receptors (including roads) are nearby (within 100m of the site boundary) and along access roads for up to 500m, to monitor dust, record inspection results, and make the log available to the local authority when asked.
-This should include regular checks of surfaces such as street furniture, cars and window sills within 100 m of the

-\Carry out regular site inspections to monitor compliance with the DMMP, record inspection results, and make an inspection log available to the local

-Increase the duration of site inspections by the person accountable for air quality and dust issues on site when activities with a high potential to produce
+- Visual Checks: - \Undertake daily on-site and off-site inspection, where receptors (including roads) are nearby (within 100m of the site boundary) and along access roads for up to 500m, to monitor dust, record inspection results, and make the log available to the local authority and PoTLL when asked.
+This should include regular checks of surfaces such as street furniture, cars and window sills within 100 m of the site boundary, including a photographic record. - \Carry out regular site inspections to monitor compliance with the DMMP, record inspection results, and make an inspection log available to the local authority and PoTLL when asked. - Increase the duration of site inspections by the person accountable for air quality and dust issues on site when activities with a high potential to produce dust are being carried out and during prolonged dry or windy conditions.